The Guv'nor (film)

-The Guv'nor is a 1935 British comedy film directed by Milton Rosmer and starring George Arliss, Gene Gerrard and Viola Keats.
+The Guv'nor is a 1935 British comedy film starring George Arliss, Gene Gerrard and Viola Keats, and directed by Milton Rosmer.
 Arliss in the title role is a tramp who rides a series of misunderstandings and becomes the president of a bank.
 It was a remake of the 1934 French film Rothchild.
 The film was re-released in England in 1944 and 1949.
 It was released in the US as Mr. Hobo.

 It was shot at the Lime Grove Studios in Shepherd's Bush.
 The film's sets were designed by the art director Alfred Junge.

 Plot

-Monsieur Barsac (Frank Cellier) is in a great deal of trouble - the Paris bank of which he is president is bankrupt, though nobody else knows yet.
-He tells his secret to his crony Dubois (George Hayes), since he needs his help.
+Monsieur Barsac is in a great deal of trouble - the Paris bank of which he is president is bankrupt, though nobody else knows yet.
+He tells his secret to his crony Dubois, since he needs his help.
 Dubois is to purchase an iron mine that is supposedly played out.
 However, Barsac's mining engineer has found rich, untapped deposits of ore.
-The mine is 51% owned by the widow Mrs. Granville (Henrietta Watson) and her daughter Madeleine (Viola Keats), who are deeply in debt to his bank.
-Barsac uses his stepson Paul (Patric Knowles) as an intermediary, since Paul is a friend of the family, particularly the beautiful Madeleine.
+The mine is 51% owned by the widow Mrs. Granville and her daughter Madeleine, who are deeply in debt to his bank.
+Barsac uses his stepson Paul as an intermediary since Paul is a friend of the family, particularly the beautiful Madeleine.

-Meanwhile, a vagabond known as the "Guv'nor" (George Arliss) decides to head south for the winter with his friend Flit (Gene Gerrard).
+Meanwhile, a vagabond known as the "Guv'nor" decides to head south for the winter with his friend Flit.
 At the Granville estate, he offers to mend some china in exchange for food and is treated very cordially by Madeleine.

 Soon after, the two men are taken into custody for poaching and returned to Paris.
-After the policeman learns the Guv'nor's unusual real name, François Rothschild, he informs a member of the great banking dynasty who, unwilling to have his illustrious family name besmirched by an arrest, gives the Guv'nor a check for 2000 francs and has the two men released.
+After the policeman learns the Guv'nor's unusual real name, François Rothschild, he informs a member of the great banking dynasty who, unwilling to have their illustrious family name besmirched by an arrest, gives the Guv'nor a check for 2000 francs and has the two men released.